-With reference to services over the Internet, it is worth noting that on March 31, 2006, AGCOM issued Resolution no. 11/06/CIR governing the supply of VoIP services.
+With reference to services over the Internet, it is worth noting that on March 31, 2006, AGCOM issued Resolution no. 11/06/CIR governing the supply of VoIP services, which is still in force.

-10.2 Is there any immunity (e.g. 'mere conduit' or 'common carrier') defence available to protect telecommunications operators and/or internet service providers from liability for content carried over their networks?
+10.2 How have the courts interpreted and applied any defences (e.g. 'mere conduit' or 'common carrier') available to protect telecommunications operators and/or internet service providers from liability for content carried over their networks?

-Under article no. 14 of the Italian Legislative Decree 70/2003, the internet service provider that exclusively supplies the access to a communication network is not liable for the information transmitted.
-Therefore, under Italian jurisprudence, it cannot be considered responsible for the illegal activities performed by the users of a website.
-The internet service provider is not liable for the provision of communication networks to third parties, which performed illegal activities on a website, if the provider does not select or modify the information contained in the transmission.
+Following the general principles of e-commerce European regulation, Article no. 14 of the Italian Legislative Decree 70/2003, establishes that ISPs providing access to a communication network is not liable for the information transmitted.
+Italian courts have generally applied such limitation of liability, scrutinising in depth the type of delivery and access to information provided by operators.
+ISPs are not liable for the provision of communication networks to third parties, in case illegal activities or wrongful use of proprietary information are performed, in case the provider does not select, transform or modify the information contained in the transmission.

 Under article 17 of the Italian Legislative Decree 70/2003, implementing Directive 2000/31/EC, service providers are not obliged to monitor the information which they transmit or store, nor to seek facts or circumstances indicating illegal activity.
-However, they must promptly: i) inform the competent public authorities of alleged illegal activities undertaken or information provided by recipients of their service; and ii) communicate to the competent authorities, at their request, information enabling the identification of recipients of their service with whom they have storage agreements.
+However, also according to case law (Rome Tribunal, April 15, 2010), they must promptly: i) inform the competent public authorities of alleged illegal activities undertaken or information provided by recipients of their service; and ii) communicate to the competent authorities, at their request, information enabling the identification of recipients of their service with whom they have storage agreements.